Veröffentlicht von Shortcut IT in Sc4SAP · 24 September 2019

 Nearly at the end of this article I would like to refer to my personal favorite functions, I think they are very, maybe most valuable of all functions.

 - The "Copy user" function allows you to copy users on-the-fly between systems.
 As the user ID's can be given (or even specify "*" for all users) it is extremely flexible.
 And it offers also the possibility to store the user data in a file and use this file afterwards as source.
 Especially keeping users of a system that is to be overwritten via system copy can be done easily using this function: store the user data in front of the system copy in a file, afterwards use the file as source and copy the user back into the system.
 You don't have to bother any longer with client copies to temporarily created clients to park the users there!
+And using the command line tool it can even be integrated in automation tasks.

 Also in a roll-in project or a client merge when it is to consolidate one or more clients into one (or the other way round in a carve out project) this function ist totally useful.
 I cannot imagine any other method that is so simple and flexible!

-- The "Process table data using R3trans" is extremely useful for dealing with table contents in a system or to copy / move data to other systems.
+- The "Process table data using R3trans" function is extremely useful for dealing with table contents in a system or to copy / move data to other systems.
 Among other things, you can use it

 - to keep a backup of system specific tables (e.g. RFC connections, partner profiles etc.) and getting more security of the operation of your SAP system by this (there is a blog available about this topic)